cncf/tag-security/assessments/projects/cubefs/self-assessment.md

 ### Goals

-**1. Authentication and Authorization**:
+* **Authentication and Authorization** -

   * **Goal**: Ensure secure authentication mechanisms for all nodes within CubeFS, preventing unauthorized access and establishing trusted communication channels.
   * **Security Guarantee**: Robust authentication and authorization framework managed by Authnode, providing secure access to services and data.

-**2. Data Confidentiality and Integrity**:
+* **Data Confidentiality and Integrity** -

   * **Goal**: Guarantee the confidentiality and integrity of data during transit and storage within CubeFS.
   * **Security Guarantee**: Implementation of end-to-end encryption for data transmission and plans to support data encryption at rest, ensuring data remains confidential and unaltered.

-**3. Credential Revocation Mechanism**:
+* **Credential Revocation Mechanism** -

   * **Goal**: Prevent misuse of leaked credentials by implementing a revocation mechanism.
   * **Security Guarantee**: Plans to introduce credential revocation to mitigate risks if credentials are compromised.

-**4. Hardware Security Module (HSM) Integration**:
+* **Hardware Security Module (HSM) Integration** -

   * **Goal**: Enhance the security of Authnode by integrating with Hardware Security Modules (HSMs).
   * **Security Guarantee**: Leveraging HSMs (e.g., SGX) to secure key management, reducing the risk of Auth Node compromise.

-**5. Enhanced Authentication Features**:
+* **Enhanced Authentication Features** -

   * **Goal**: Expand authentication features for improved security and usability.
   * **Security Guarantee**: Future improvements include support for credential revocation, key rotation, and HSM integration for a more secure authentication framework.

-**6. Performance-Enhancing Security Measures:**
+* **Performance-Enhancing Security Measures** -

   * **Goal**: Ensure security measures do not compromise system performance.
   * **Security Guarantee**: Continuous refinement of security mechanisms (e.g., optimizing writeback cache, addressing performance limitations in encryption) without compromising overall system performance.

-**7. Key Management and Rotation**:
+* **Key Management and Rotation**:

   * **Goal**: Safeguard shared keys and support regular key rotation for enhanced security.
   * **Security Guarantee**: Future enhancements to support key rotation, reducing the risk of key compromise and strengthening encryption mechanisms.

 ### Non-goals